brand

 Siri Voice Commands

-You can also give commands to Siri with the phrase “Using AnyList” and Siri will pass those commands along to AnyList.
+You can also give commands to Siri with the phrase “in AnyList” and Siri will pass those commands along to AnyList.

-To add an item to a list, you must tell Siri the item name, destination list, and specify that you want to use the AnyList app.
+To add an item to a list, you must tell Siri the item name, destination list, and specify that the list is “in AnyList”.
 This must all be done in a single command.
+For example: “Hey Siri, add apples to my grocery list in AnyList.”

-Here are some examples of the kind of commands that you can give to Siri:
+Here are some additional examples of the kind of commands that you can give to Siri:

-• “Using AnyList, add olive oil to my grocery list”
+- “Add olive oil to my grocery list in AnyList”

-• “Using AnyList, add apples and persimmons to my shared grocery list”
+- “Add apples and persimmons to my shared grocery list in AnyList”

-• “Add toilet paper to my Target list using AnyList”
+- “Add toilet paper to my Target list in AnyList”

-Make sure to begin or end your command with “using AnyList” or a similar phrase, otherwise Siri will send your command to the Reminders app, not AnyList.
+Make sure to end your command with “in AnyList”, otherwise Siri will send your command to the Reminders app, not AnyList.

 If Siri repeatedly sends your command to the Reminders app or otherwise doesn’t behave as expected, you can try renaming your list or consider using a Siri Shortcut instead.